-§ 318-B. Former executive branch employee lobbying prohibited
+§ 318-B. Former executive branch or legislative branch employee lobbying prohibited

-- 1. Definitions.
-As used in this section, unless the context otherwise indicates, the following terms have the following meanings. - A. "Classified service" has the same meaning as in Title 5, section 7032, subsection 3. - B. "Compensated lobbying" means lobbying conducted by an individual who is specifically employed by another person other than the State or an agency of the State for that purpose or lobbying conducted by an individual as a regular employee of another person other than the State or an agency of the State.
+1. Definitions.
+As used in this section, unless the context otherwise indicates, the following terms have the following meanings.

+A. "Classified service" has the same meaning as in Title 5, section 7032, subsection3.

+B. "Compensated lobbying" means lobbying conducted by an individual who is specifically employed by another person other than the State or an agency of the State for that purpose or lobbying conducted by an individual as a regular employee of another person other than the State or an agency of the State.
 "Compensated lobbying" does not include activities for which the individual receives no compensation other than reimbursement for lobbying-related travel within the State and reimbursement for other out-of-pocket expenditures made by the individual for printing, postage and food and lodging connected with lobbying activities paid for by the individual.
-For the purposes of this paragraph, "reimbursement for other out-of-pocket expenditures" does not include reimbursement for the individual's time spent lobbying that would have been otherwise compensated by an employer or in the course of the individual's employment. - C. "Employee from the executive branch in the unclassified service" has the same meaning as in Title 5, section 7032, subsection 6-A. - D. "Lobbying" has the same meaning as in section 312-A, subsection 9. - 2.
-Lobbying prohibited.
-Beginning December 4, 2024, a former officer or employee in the classified service or a former employee from the executive branch in the unclassified service of this State or a person who was employed in a position for which the salary is subject to adjustment by the Governor under Title 2, section 6 or that is described as a major policy-influencing position under Title 5, chapter 71 may not engage in compensated lobbying until one year after the termination of the employee's executive branch employment.
+For the purposes of this paragraph, "reimbursement for other out-of-pocket expenditures" does not include reimbursement for the individual's time spent lobbying that would have been otherwise compensated by an employer or in the course of the individual's employment.

+C. "Former employee from the executive branch or legislative branch" means: